Yash-1912/yash--demo/README.md

 # Yash-demo
-This is my first Repository.
+This is my first Git Repository.
 Author - Yash Patel